nwiltberg/project_msc05/open_lab_notebook/calendar_week_09.23.md

     - copied my files into this repository
     - adapted the Table of Content and the Config file
     - tried to set up the website
-- second try to create jupyter book and website -> worked, but further adaptions are needed (2 hours)
-- worked on chapter about data and project management (1,5 hours)

 ## Problems